 If your proposal involves building work or change of use of a building, in most cases you will also need to obtain a building consent to confirm that the work complies with the Building Act 2004 and the building code.

-To find out whether your project needs resource consent you can request a pre-application meeting or contact our Duty Planner.
+To find out whether your project is likely to need a resource consent you can contact our Duty Planner.
 Please include your phone number if you would like us to call you.
-For more complex proposals we recommend that you engage an experienced professional, for example a planning consultant or solicitor.
+For more detailed advice or complex proposals we recommend that you engage an experienced professional, for example a planning consultant or solicitor.